RajkumarAnugu/AlgorithmsDataStructures/algorithms.md

 **divide-and-conquer** approach:
 - recursive structure typically follow a divide-and-conquer approach.
-- which break the problem into several subproblems, solbe subproblems recursively, then combine solutions to create a solution to the original problem.
+- which break the problem into several subproblems, solve subproblems recursively, then combine solutions to create a solution to the original problem.
     - **Divide** the problem into a number of subproblems that are smaller instances of the same problem.
     - **Conquer** the subproblems by solving them recursively.
 If the subproblem sizes are small enough, however, just solve the subproblems in a straightforward manner.
     - **Combine** the solutions to the subproblems into the solution for the original problem.